programminghistorian/ph-submissions/en/drafts/originals/urban-demographic-data-r-ggplot2.md

 ```

 {% include figure.html filename="en-or-urban-demographic-data-r-ggplot2-08.png" alt="Changing the size and color of the points of a scatterplot." caption="Figure 8.
-Changing the size and color of the points of a scatterplot." %}
+Changing the size and color of the points in the scatter plot." %}

-As you can see, we passed the function `geom_point()` different arguments (`size` and `color`/`colour`).
-To find out other arguments that are available, you can visit the help page of `geom_point()` by typing `?geom_point` in R or here [online](http://ggplot2.tidyverse.org/reference/geom_point.html).
+To discover other available arguments, you can visit the `geom_point()` function's [documentation](http://ggplot2.tidyverse.org/reference/geom_point.html), or simply type `?geom_point` in R.

-The plot looks a bit better, but we may want to add titles to the axes.
+The plot looks a bit better, but you may also want to add axis labels.
 Manipulating axes (and legends) is done by using the corresponding scales functions, which we will cover later on.
-But since changing the titles is a very common action, ggplot has a shorter command to achieve it: [`labs()`](http://ggplot2.tidyverse.org/reference/labs.html) (which stands for labels):
+But since changing the labels is a very common action, ggplot provides the shorter command [`labs()`](http://ggplot2.tidyverse.org/reference/labs.html) (which stands for labels):

 ```